cultures-interactive/adamara/README.md

 - **Marie Jäger**: Scientific Researcher
 - **Csongor Baranyai**: UX Designer ([Website](http://csongorb.com), [Twitter](https://twitter.com/csongorb), [Mastodon](https://mastodon.social/@csongor))

 (Are you missing from the list?
-Or want something changed?
-Send a mail to Tobias.Wehrum@dragonlab.de, or do a pull request here.)
+Or do you want something changed?
+Send a mail to Tobias.Wehrum@dragonlab.de or change it yourself via a pull request here.)